revolist/revogrid-docs/pro/index.md

 ## What's included?

-Click on the features below to learn more about it.
+Click on the features below to see video previews or [compare our plans](./version-compare).

 </div>
 <br/>